 When you’re satisfied with your report, sign, and date it.
 Making this part of your routine helps you ensure that the daily report is accurate and completed at the end of every day.

 Once you’ve reviewed and signed your construction daily report, be sure to promptly send it to your client.
 Apps for construction daily reports can streamline the process for sending these documents to your clients.
 Apps can enable you to create your reports digitally and send them instantly to your client or other team members in real-time.

 Construction daily reports provide the most accurate picture of what goes on at the job site.
 That’s why it’s important to include as many details as possible when creating your report.
-Here are ten must-have sections to include in your construction daily reports:
+Here are ten must-have sections to include in your construction daily reports and logs:

 The first section should include specific details about the job or project, including things like the job name, the job type, and the job number.